brianellin/bsky-mcp-server/test/thread_examples_results.md

                                           <content>
                                             yeeessss

-I think two of the ideas dropped pretty early on (scenes &amp; per-profile outline hashtag filtering) would together tie into this pretty well
+I think two of the ideas dropped pretty early on (scenes & per-profile outline hashtag filtering) would together tie into this pretty well

 stuff needs to belong somewhere — open data lake is fine at the appview level, becomes more awkward as it becomes more granular
                                           </content>